usama375/my-first-web-app/README.md

 # my-first-web-app
- I have started learning building web apps iin python and this repo will keep all the python web app related code base an track my learning journey
+ I have started building web apps in python and this repo will keep all the code base to track my learning journey